uriel/cgd/README.md

 Cgd is a daemon that can serve a CGI script over HTTP or FastCGI.

-Useful for CGI scripts that serve a whole domain (like [werc](http://werc.cat-v.org)), or to wrap CGI scripts so they can be served by nginx.
+Useful to run CGI scripts that serve a whole domain (like [werc][1]) without need for a "real" HTTP server, or to wrap CGI scripts so they can be served by fcgi-only web servers like nginx.

 Homepage: <http://repo.cat-v.org/cgd/>